-The set of permitted expressions is a subset of all Java expressions, with a few extensions, formal parameters like #1 and (for some type systems) <self>.
+The set of permitted expressions is a subset of all Java expressions, with a few extensions.
+The extensions are formal parameters like #1 and (for some type systems) <self>.

-- the receiver object, this.
+- this, the receiver object.
 You can write this to annotate any variable or declaration where you could write this in code.
 Notably, it cannot be used in annotations on declarations of static fields or methods.
 For a field, this is the field's receiver, i.e. its container.
-For a local variable, it is the method's receiver. - the receiver object as seen from the superclass, super.
+For a local variable, it is the method's receiver. - super, the receiver object as seen from the superclass.
 This can be used to refer to fields shadowed in the subclass (although shadowing fields is discouraged in Java). - <self>, i.e. the value of the annotated reference (non-primitive) variable.
 Currently only defined for the @GuardedBy type system.
-For example, @GuardedBy("<self>") Object o indicates that the value referenced by o is guarded by the intrinsic (monitor) lock of the value referenced by o.
+For example, @GuardedBy ("<self>") Object o indicates that the value referenced by o is guarded by the intrinsic (monitor) lock of the value referenced by o. - a formal parameter, e.g., #2.
+It is represented as # followed by the one-based parameter index.
+For example: #1, #3.
+It is not permitted to write #0 to refer to the receiver object; use this instead.